akhs722/DeltaXAssignment/README.md

 	b) Similarly add WebApi to the above solution and build.
 	Finally build the above solution as whole.

-2) DataAccessLayer includes the controllers and actions.
+2) ServiceLayer includes the controllers and actions.

 Using Angular